-In Economyths: Ten Ways Economics Gets It Wrong [Orrell,2010] David Orrell states: "Orthodox neoclassical economic theory is a mathematical representation of human behavior, and like any mathematical model it is based on certain assumptions.
+Orthodox neoclassical economic theory is a mathematical representation of human behavior, and like any mathematical model it is based on certain assumptions.
 In the case of economics, the assumptions are largely out of touch with reality.
 Many think the assumptions are reasonable because they are based on ideas from areas like physics or engineering that are part of the West's 2,500-year scientific heritage dating back to ancient Greeks.
-Superficially orthodox economic theory seems to have the look and feel of science, without empirical verification of sciences."
-[Orrell,2010 p.5]
+Superficially orthodox economic theory seems to have the look and feel of science, without empirical verification of sciences.

 The orthodox economic theory, in its linearity, rationality, and obsession with concepts such as scarcity and equilibrium, is PYTHAGOREAN to the core, and has been ever since the subject was modelled after physics in the 19th century.
-David Orrell adds: "Neoclassical economics was explicitly modeled after NEWTON's "rational mechanics".
+Neoclassical economics was explicitly modeled after NEWTON's "rational mechanics".
 NEWTONIAN dynamics can be expressed through the calculus of variations as an optimization problem: objects moving in a field take the path of least action.
-LEIBNIZ had explained the idea by comparing God to an architect who "utilizes his location and the funds destined for the building in the most advantageous manner."
-Reasoning along the same lines, neoclassical economists assumed that in the economy, individuals act to optimize their own utility - defined rather hazily as being whatever is pleasurable for that person - by spending their limited funds.
-Economists could then make NEWTONIAN calculations about how prices would be set in a market economy to arrive at what WILLIAM STANLEY JEVONS called a "mechanics of self-interest and utility".[Orrell,2012 p.225]

-David Orrell's synthesis is "A reason why mathematics works so well in physics is that, as far as we are told, subatomic particles such as electrons and quarks are the same everywhere in the universe.
+LEIBNIZ had explained the idea by comparing God to an architect who "utilizes his location and the funds A reason why mathematics works so well in physics is that, as far as we are told, subatomic particles such as electrons and quarks are the same everywhere in the universe.
 As a result, a hydrogen atom on Earth is the same as one in the Sun.
 People on the other hand, are different.
 To get around that problem, economists argued that what really counted was the behavior of the "average man".
 This concept was first introduced by the French sociologist, ADOLPHE QUETELET, who saw the average man as representing "perfect harmony, alike removed from excess or defect of every kind...the type of all which is beautiful - of all which is good".
 As economist FRANCIS EDGEWORTH put it, "the first principle of economics is that every agent is actuated only by self-interest."
 Thus was born HOMO ECONOMICUS, or "rational economic man" - an idealized expression of Nietzsche's APOLLONIAN PRINCIPIUM INDIVIDUATIONIS.
-[Orrell 2012 p.226]

-Daid Orrell adds, "Using this imaginary being as the atom of the economy, economists argued that in a competitive market prices would be driven to a stable equilibrium via ADAM SMITH's invisible hand.
+Using this imaginary being as the atom of the economy, economists argued that in a competitive market prices would be driven to a stable equilibrium via ADAM SMITH's invisible hand.
 If a particular good were too expensive, then more suppliers would enter the market and competition would drive the price down.
 If prices were too low, then suppliers would go broke or leave and the price would rise.
 The result, according to FRANCIS EDGEWORTH, would be "the maximum pleasure" for both individuals and society as a whole.
-In the 1940s, JOHN VON NEUMANN used "rational economic man" as the basis for his game theory, which studied the interactions between rational actors who are trying to optimize their own outcomes in artificial games."
-[Orrell 2012 p.226]
+In the 1940s, JOHN VON NEUMANN used "rational economic man" as the basis for his game theory, which studied the interactions between rational actors who are trying to optimize their own outcomes in conflict.